makapuf/bitbox-0xFF/REFERENCE.md

 platform | 136 | cannot fall but can go through up or sideways start |   | start from here or restart / save point.
 Always go from left to right. jump |    | make the player automatically jump

+> You can also use any color defined as

 > TODO : make terrains testable by bits ?? by %8 ?